-This pre-major is designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
-If this pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
-For specific transfer information, meet with a Valencia advisor or Academic Dean to review your transfer plans, and check the transfer institution catalog for specific degree requirements.
-Students are strongly encouraged to take electives that relate to their intended baccalaureate degree program.
+These degree pathways are designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in education.
+If the degree pathway transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this degree pathway does not guarantee admission to an upper division limited-access program.
+If you are planning to attend a college other than UCF, and need specific transfer information, meet with a Valencia advisor to review your transfer plans and check the transfer institution catalog for specific degree requirements.
+Students are strongly encouraged to take electives that relate to their intended bachelors degree program.

 The Educator Preparation Institute (EPI) provides a competency-based program that offers an individual with a Bachelor’s degree in a discipline other than education the preparation to become a classroom teacher in Florida.
-Participants who demonstrate mastery of the 6 Florida Educator Accomplished Practices and present passing scores on all sections of the Florida Teacher Certification Exams will be awarded a Certificate of Completion.
-The program requirements designated by an EPI prefix provide institutional credit, are not transferable to an upper-division institution, and do not count toward any degree.
+Participants who demonstrate mastery of the Florida Educator Accomplished Practices and present passing scores or exemptions on all sections of the Florida Teacher Certification Exams will be awarded a Certificate of Completion.
 Program acceptance is required for participation in the EPI.

-To be considered for enrollment in the Educator Preparation Institute (EPI) program, participants must possess a Bachelor’s degree from a regionally accredited institution, and a Statement of Status of Eligibility from the Florida Department of Education (FLDOE), and have passed the General Knowledge Test (GKT) teacher certification exam.
-The eligibility statement must be presented with the EPI application.
+To be considered for enrollment in the Educator Preparation Institute (EPI) program, participants must possess a Bachelor’s or higher degree from an accredited institution, have a 2.5 overall grade point average in the individual's major field of study, and a Statement of Status of Eligibility from the Florida Department of Education (FLDOE) that reads "You are eligible for a Florida Educator's Certificate".
 Participants cannot begin EPI coursework until a valid Statement of Eligibility has been submitted to the EPI office.
 If the Statement of Eligibility expires while the participant is enrolled in the EPI program, the participant will not be permitted to continue taking EPI courses until a copy of the renewed valid eligibility statement is provided to the EPI office.